 A quality response paper will not simply summarize her book, but rather, it will answer the questions posed, clearly identify and discuss the key themes, and when relevant, it will analyze the main argument(s) of the author(s) and pose questions about the reading.
 The response paper is intended to serve as a jumping off point for participation in class discussion so please keep that in mind when writing it.
 This also means you may not receive immediate feedback from the class instructors.
 This assignment will be graded on a 10-point scale with 1 being poor and 10 being excellent; a grade rubric is available on Canvas.

 To access the class Canvas site, begin by accepting the invitation to our class site.
-Log on at https://canvas.instructure.com/login/canvas.
+Log on at https://canvas.longwood.edu/.
 Click on our class—VHM TEI—and on the left-hand side of the page, please find the reading schedule and all the class readings under the Modules tab.
 This is also where you will be able to find the syllabus, PowerPoints, and any resources we mention in class.
 You will upload your reading response and final project under the Assignments tab.
 In order to upload an assignment, click on the assignment and find the large blue Submit Assignment button.
 After this, you will be able to upload a file from your computer and then click on the blue Submit Assignment button once again.
 All your grades will be viewable under the Grades tab.

 For information on how the response will be graded and how to cite the reading in your response, please see the Module titled Reading Responses-Grade Rubric and Citation Information on Canvas.